uri-chandler/sync-rest-client/README.md

 **Global Module Settings**

-you can use to following API to configure global settings that will apply for **all requests**
+you can use the following API to configure global settings that will apply for **all requests**

 **note:** options that are set using the `options` object take precedence over global configurations